ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 [Data Model specification pages] (http://www.openmicroscopy.org/site/support/ome-model/).
-These custom annotations provide an enormous flexibility but also mean that custom versions of an OME compliant specification can be generated.
+These custom annotations provide an enormous flexibility but also mean that custom versions of an OME-compliant specification can be generated.
 We consider this to be a reasonable compromise that allows common metadata to be stored and accessed by any application, while application-specific metadata can be stored and will be accessible to third parties if the appropriate